Mkhosravi91/stochastic-optimization/README.md

    • Using the Python notebook <code>KMEANS.ipynb</code>, 10 000 values of <code>D̃<sub>i,sc</sub></code> are generated for each product.
 These values are saved to <code>input_demands.xlsx</code>.</p>

 4. **Scenario Reduction**
-   •<p>
-  A GAMS SAA with 10 000 scenarios is computationally intractable.
+   •<p> A GAMS SAA with 10 000 scenarios is computationally intractable.
 To reduce the problem size, the 10 000 × |I| demand matrix is processed using K-Means clustering in Python.
 The 10 000 points are clustered into <strong>K ≈ 1000</strong> centroids, and each centroid’s weight is calculated as (cluster size) / 10 000.
 The resulting representative demands and their weights are saved for the GAMS model.
 </p>

 5. **Putting Everything Together**
    • Summarize the pipeline:
-     1. Run `notebooks/KMEANS.ipynb` → produces `data/input_demands.xlsx` (10 000 draws) and then `gams/reduced_scenarios.xlsx` (K cluster representatives + weights).
-     2. Navigate to the `gams/` folder, run `gams surplus.gms lo=2`.
-     3. `surplus.gms` uses GDXXRW to import `D(i,sc)` and `p(sc)` from `reduced_scenarios.xlsx`, solves the deterministic equivalent SAA, and writes `gams/surplus_output.xlsx`.
-   • Point the reader to “Usage” or “Inspect Results” to see how to open that final Excel.
+     1. To run the model, place the K-Means output file (`input_demands.xlsx`) in the same folder as `surplus.gms`.
+Then, from a terminal opened in that folder, execute: surplus.gms lo=2`.
+     2. GAMS will import `input_demands.xlsx`, solve the deterministic-equivalent SAA, and write the results to `surplus_output.xlsx` in the same directory.
+Open `surplus_output.xlsx` to view the optimal surplus decisions and scenario-by-scenario recourse metrics.

 ---